 and therefore that`s one more reason to try and use a splitter -

-Anyway the auction for the 800MHz frequencies was held up to Feb 2013 and raised £2.3 billion.
-Now that might sound a lot but it was actually 1.2 billion less than expected, and let`s not forget that the 3G auction back in 2000 raised £22.5 billion.......
+Anyway the auction for the 800MHz frequencies was held in Feb 2013 and raised £2.3 billion.
+Now that might sound a lot but it was actually £1.2 billion less than expected, and let`s not forget that the 3G auction back in 2000 raised £22.5 billion.......
 So that might decrease still further the chance that FM will be switched off !

 Note EE actually started 4G in October 2012 but that wasn`t using ex TV spectrum it was using frequencies further up the frequency range (at around 2GHz).
-Transmissions of 4G within the TV UHF spectrum are due to start from summer 2013.
+Transmissions of 4G within the TV UHF spectrum started from summer 2013.

 Helpline number for 800MHz / 4G / LTE problems = 0333 31 31 800.
 Also see at800 (SPX….)

-So, we now have three levels of service :
+So, we now have four levels of service :

 Do not discount the obvious !
 I can remember when the ITV channels started breaking up on one of our PVRs (digital recorders) but the BBC channels were fine.
 At the time MUX1 as at much higher power than MUX2, so I put it down to that, until my wife started complaining, so I felt I had to try and sort it out, you know how it is........
 I was amazed to find that the lead into the affected PVR had nearly fallen out.
 It was incredible it worked at all.
 Still, it was easy to repair the "fault", and the wife was impressed I`d fixed it, so what more can you say !

 ”while we cannot exclude the potential for more radical changes, our central view